Walter-Chau/Analyzing-US-IT-Salary-2016/Project_US_H1B_Visa_2011-2017/README.md

-## Aiming to find the mean of estimated salary of H1B Visa holder and the which industry is trending on H1B Visa Programme.
+## Aiming to find the tendency of H1B Visa receiver and the which industry is trending on H1B Visa Programme.

 <a href="https://drive.google.com/file/d/1UIHkp0umRqwPQOmFGC3D_WR5Dfc6Siqq/view?usp=sharing"> Data_Raw</a>